 It finally feels all balmy and inviting outside, which means more people are heading into nature to enjoy it.
-Practicing social distancing isn’t a problem at these 8 Scenic Hudson parks that rarely attract crowds.
+Escape the crowds and easily practice social distancing at these 8 Scenic Hudson parks that rarely attract throngs of people.
 In fact, you might call them “hidden gems.”
 Ranging from grassy riverfront oases to rugged forest landscapes, they offer a variety of ways to experience the Hudson River’s majesty and the valley’s emerging greenery.

 Get Close to the River Shore